 - Vassar opened a saloon and restaurant in the basement of the county courthouse.
 He lived in a basement room in the county courthouse, under the sheriff’s office.

-- In 1812 he bought a patent-right for machinery for shearing cloth from Peter Cooper (later founder of Cooper Union) for $300.
+- In 1812, he bought a patent right for machinery for shearing cloth from Peter Cooper (later founder of Cooper Union) for $300.

-- In 1813 Matthew married Catharine Valentine of Fishkill, they lived in a small residence for $40 a year on what is now the corner of Noxon and Academy Streets, in the village of Poughkeepsie.
+- In 1813, Matthew married Catharine Valentine of Fishkill.
+They lived in a small residence for $40 a year on what is now the corner of Noxon and Academy Streets in the village of Poughkeepsie.

 - In 1831, Vassar took an active part in the incorporation of the Poughkeepsie Saving Bank.

-- In 1836, he built a larger brick brewery on the waterfront just above the Main Street Landing.
+- In 1836, he built a larger brick brewery on the waterfront above the Main Street Landing.
 The waterfront facility had a brewing capacity of 60,000 barrels annually.
 Both the malt and the hops were produced locally.

-- The brewing company expanded to include two facilities in Poughkeepsie, one in New York City, and one in Lansingburgh, near Troy, New York.
+- The brewing company expanded to include two facilities in Poughkeepsie, one in New York City and one in Lansingburgh, near Troy, New York.

 - In 1837, he took over the bankrupt brickyard of his brother Charles, which made bricks at what later came to be known as Brickyard Hill on the east side of town.

-- In the 1850s, Vassar was president of the Poughkeepsie Lyceum of Literature, Science and the Mechanical Arts.
+- In the 1850s, Vassar was president of the Poughkeepsie Lyceum of Literature, Science, and the Mechanical Arts.

 - Matthew Vassar was known to donate to causes aiding in abolition.